vedi/knowledge-base/src/documents/university/articles/Tags_Dictionary.html.md

 A game that has a Rewarded Videos option.
 You have an option to watch a video ad and recieve a reward in return
 <br/><br/>
 #### `Interstitial`
 A game that has Interstitial Ads.
-Usually these ads appearbetween levels, but not only
+Usually these ads appear between levels, but not only
 <br/><br/>
 #### `Interstitial Video`
 A game that has Interstitial Video Ads.
-Usually these ads appearbetween levels, but not only
+Usually these ads appear between levels, but not only
 <br/><br/>
 #### `Banners`
 A game that has Banners.
-THe banners usually appear constantly at the top orbottom of the screen at gameplay
+The banners usually appear constantly at the top or bottom of the screen at gameplay
 <br/><br/>
 #### `More games button`
 A game that shows a More Games button.
 Clicking this button takes you to the store to download another game